joshuaheslin/rapid-mcp-self-hosted/README.md

 - Otherwise, you'll need to handle SSL termination on the server.

+## What you get after upgrading?

+You will get the following values from RapidMCP team after purchase.
+This is all you've need from us.

+1) `EE_LICENSE_KEY` (license for the product to put in .env)
+2) `key.json`  (docker pull credentials)

 # ✅ Ready to Get Started?

 1. Sign up at https://rapid-mcp.com and choose a paid plan that includes self-hosted support.